Skip to main content

 • January 9, 2018

 For Pain "I had a very severe ear infection.
 So severe that my ear canal was closing.
 I went to my ear doctor, she placed a sponge in my ear canal to prevent it from fully closing.
 Fast forward, that same night, the pain was so unbearable I had to go to the hospital.
 I was also prescribed Percocet after my weight loss surgery.
 Mind you, I did not take my dosage every single time I felt pain.
-If I felt manageable pain, I laid down, didn’t do any strenuous activity and vice versus.
+If I felt manageable pain, I laid down, didn’t do any strenuous activity and vice versa.
 The only thing that I made sure of was that if I took a dosage in public, that I was already on my way home because they knocked me out within 30 minutes.
-Also I did not drive.
+Also, I did not drive.
 Never do drugs and drive, be smart about narcotic usage."

 9 / 10